 Having a business partnership is often foundational to the long-term success, stability and overall wellness of most businesses.
 Running a business alongside a business partner helps to ensure accountability, shared responsibility and a sense of purpose for the partners, their employees and company’s customers.

-Before proceeding into business with a partner or prior to any type of partner buyout discussions, it is important the owners take a holistic and objective view at the path they are heading down.
+During the course of company ownership, business owners may reach a point where a partnership buyout is an important step for the health of their business.
+As this process unfolds, you will need to determine the value of your business to ensure a fair and equitable distribution to the business partner who is leaving the business.
+Before proceeding into business with a future partner or prior to any type of partner buyout discussions, it is important the owners take a holistic and objective view at the path they are heading down.

 - Speak in further detail with your tax advisor about the implications to the exiting partner and the partnership remaining in the business.
 Section 736 of the Internal Revenue Code clearly lays out what can and cannot be tax deductible to the partnership and how the exiting partner must treat guaranteed payments as ordinary income.

 If the business partners are unable to agree to buyout terms or if the business simply is not healthy, dissolving the business may be the only path forward.
 In such scenarios, the approach and viewpoints of all concerned will be different in order to maximize the liquidation value of the business and its assets.
 Hiring an expert business appraiser becomes of grave importance to understand book and distressed values of assets in a liquidation or auction event relative to outstanding debts and liabilities on the company’s books.
 If you all agree that it’s time to end the business, bringing in professionals to help wind the business down is a worthwhile investment so that all parties walk away with the least of amount of damage and most amount of value possible.